sebhulse/fitness/docs/DATA.md

 For the `type`, `level` and `area` keys, the values are any combination of the default values above, as deemed most appropriate to the exercise.

-See the API section for more information on how to take advantage of this data in a convenient way.
+See the [API](/api.html) page for more information on how to take advantage of this data in a convenient way.